S’mores Ice CreamJune 10, 2016 By Cathy — 6 Comments

 Heat the remaining cream in a small saucepan until hot but not boiling.
 Place the chocolate chips in a small bowl and pour the hot cream over the top.
 Allow to sit for 5 mins then whisk until completely blended.

 Chill ganache until almost set, but still pourable.

-Once the ice cream has chilled, freeze it in your ice cram maker according to the manufacture directions.
+Once the ice cream has chilled, freeze it in your ice cream maker according to the manufacture instructions.

 Working quickly, add half of the ice cream to a large pan or baking dish.
 Layer crumbled graham crackers, toasted marshmallows and chocolate glance over the top.
 Add the remaining ice cream and layer again with grahams, chocolate and marshmallows.